eFinder

 “Fuel supplies had been secured until the end of April”

-INSUFFICIENT EVIDENCE — No evidence in archive to confirm fuel supply status timelines
+No evidence found in web search, cross-references, or Wikipedia to confirm or refute fuel supply status until April.

 “South Africa currently had eight million barrels of oil in its strategic reserves”